matijakljajic/koznaznarevamp/README.md

   </p>

 A small project done in Python for one of the uni courses.
-Let's call it a subfork of a Serbian TV show adapted for hosting pub quizes.
+Let's call it a subfork of a Serbian TV show adapted for hosting pub quizes in Serbian.

 Inspired by [Nenad Ilić](https://github.com/ilic5000) and his [pub quiz generator](https://github.com/ilic5000/pabkvizgenerator) made with the Anansi crawler.